e0397123/dstc10_metric_track/baselines/deep_amfm/README.md

 ## Instructions to Run the Baseline

 This component aims to assess the semantic aspect of system responses.
+The fine-tuned AM and FM models can be downloaded at https://drive.google.com/file/d/1SIM-On9MEdpr6OFkWs2YmhCgqnLNJAnS/view?usp=sharing

 ### 1. Fine-tune BERT for Adequacy Metric
 ```